Brading Roman Villa: History

-The Roman 2nd Augusta Legion under Vespasian conquered the Isle of Wight in 44CE.
+The Roman 2nd Augusta Legion under Vespasian conquered the Isle of Wight in AD 44.
 The first simple villa dates from the mid-1st century but, over the next hundred years, it developed into a large and impressive stone-built villa around three sides of a central courtyard.
 Its luxurious rooms contained many fine Roman mosaics.

 Despite a disastrous fire in the 3rd century AD, the villa was still used for farming purposes for another 100 years.
-Around AD340, Brading Villa, like many estates in southern Britain, was suffering frequent pirate raids.
+Around AD 340, Brading Villa, like many estates in southern Britain, was suffering frequent pirate raids.
 However, Roman coins excavated at the site indicate that Brading was still occupied until AD395, when Emperor Honorius began his reign.
 The Villa was used for storing grain for an unknown period of time before finally collapsing in the 5th century.
 Undergrowth covered the site, and when the land was cleared to be used for agriculture, the location of Brading Roman Villa had been forgotten.